 The first fact people recall about The Netherlands as a country is, of course, its ‘Windmills’.
 Windmills have been built in The Netherlands for many centuries.
 In the beginning, the mills were developed for corn milling, land drainage, sawmilling and for many other industrial purposes.

-Dutch wind mills are actually in many ways quite primitive.
+Dutch windmills are actually in many ways quite primitive.
 Only using canvas sails and turned to the direction from where the wind was coming from by hand.
-Quite different to the automated mechanisms that can also be seen below which were developed for English windmills which included fantails and shuttered sails.
+Quite different to the automated mechanisms that can also be seen below which was developed for English windmills which included fantails and shuttered sails.